 In the beautiful Isle of Skye you could possibly find your ideal holiday destination, in one of the few remaining unspoiled areas of Europe.
 It really is an enchanting place.

 As well as mountain walks the island offers a variety of walks along the coast or over the moors.
 Wildlife enthusiasts have the opportunity of spotting the Golden Eagle, the Sea Eagle, the Red Deer and the Otter.
 There’s a few castles on Skye including Armadale Castle, which was once home to the Clan MacDonald.
 Both Skye and Lochalsh offer a good range of castles and folk museums, which are well worth a visit.

 There’s a strong folk music tradition, that has been growing in popularity recently, along with dance and rock music, and 2007 featured sets from Sparks and Fun Loving Criminals.
 Gaelic rock band Runrig started in Skye.
 Gaelic festivals, agricultural shows, sheepdog trials and piping competitions mean there is always something going on in summer, and the Skye Highland Games will live in the memory after you leave.

 For all you keen golfers, the Isle of Skye Golf Club is perfectly situated right in the centre of the Island, and beach lovers are in for a treat when the weather is good, with lots of small, secluded and beautiful sandy beaches to relax on and top up your tan.

-Around 60 percent of the Skye residents still use Gaelic as a first language, and to this day they still speak about Flora Macdonald, who famously helped sneak ‘The Young Pretender’, Bonnie Prince Charlie into Skye after his defeat at the Battle of Culloden in 1746.
+Around 60% of the Skye residents still use Gaelic as a first language, and to this day they still speak of Flora Macdonald, who famously helped sneak ‘The Young Pretender’, Bonnie Prince Charlie into Skye after his defeat at the Battle of Culloden in 1746.

 Portree is the main service centre, with a good range of accommodation from the Backpackers hostel and Bed & Breakfasts to the four star Cuillin Hills hotel.